 When the Company sells mortgage loans, it makes customary representations and warranties to the purchasers about various characteristics of each loan such as the origination and underwriting guidelines, including but not limited to the validity of the lien securing the loan, property eligibility, borrower credit, income and asset requirements, and compliance with applicable federal, state and local law.
 The Company establishes a loan repurchase reserve for losses associated with repurchase loan obligations if the Company breached a representation or warranty given to the loan purchaser.
 Additionally, the Company's loan loss obligation for sold loans includes an estimate for losses associated with early payoffs and early payment defaults.
-There have been charge-offs associated with early payoffs, early payment defaults and losses related to representations, warranties, and other provisions for the years ended December 31, 2023, 2022 and 2021.
+Charge-offs associated with early payoffs, early payment defaults and losses related to representations, warranties, and other provisions are also included.